 How to generate QR codes:

-Open Settings from the main navigation panel on the left-hand side of your screen.
+Open Settings from the main navigation panel.

 Select the QR codes tab.

-Click Generate Batch.
+Click Generate batch.

 Select Generate.